-I’v reviewed some noise-cancelling headphones in the past and while they’re more expensive than their non NC counterparts, the convenience that it gives people who need them far outweighs its cost.
-IF you are that person who travels and has a real need for it.
+I’ve reviewed some noise-canceling headphones in the past and while they’re far more expensive than their non-NC counterparts, the convenience that it gives people who need them far outweighs its cost.
+If you are that person who travels and has a real need for it.
 How does it fare for the rest of us though?
 It depends on how much value we’re placing on its specific features.

 We have the JBL E65BTNC today and we’ll find out if this headphone ticks as many boxes to satisfy a wide variety of users.

-The JBL E65BTNC is a full size bluetooth noise-cancelling headphone from JBL and is part of their E-series, a product line consisting mostly of bluetooth headphones and earphones.
+The JBL E65BTNC is a full-size Bluetooth noise-canceling headphone from JBL and is part of their E-series, a product line consisting mostly of Bluetooth headphones and earphones.
 The E65BTNC is at the top of the list and retails for 8,999 pesos (roughly $200)

 The unit that I got was the white version and it looks a little plain and utilitarian as opposed to stylish which is probably good.
 Have a look at some of the photos:

 Packaging is typical for a headphone of this type and price.
 It’s packaged in a white box and comes with few accessories like a soft carry pouch, a 3.5mm cable, and a stylish micro USB cable in orange color for charging.
 Yes, the headphone can be used passively if you decide to not use them wirelessly or have the noise-canceling feature turned on so this is nice flexibility that quite frankly all headphones of this type must-have.